juergenweb/FrontendContact/README.md

 - Select the fields that should be displayed
 - Extend the default form with additional fields, if needed
 - Run as many forms on a page as you want
+- Possibility to upload multiple files, which can be sent as attachments
 - Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights) (fe.
 CAPTCHA, various security settings,...)
 - Mutli-language